-There are plenty of reasons why your internet is so slow.
 There could be high internet traffic in your area or through your provider, you could have devices on your local network soaking up your bandwidth, or you could simply have a slow plan.
 On top of this, your modem or router might be faulty or there could be problems with your internet provider in your area.
-Whatever the issue is, we’re here to help with some easy troubleshooting tips.
+Whatever the problem is, we’re here to help with some easy troubleshooting tips.

 The following table shows a selection of sponsored unlimited data Standard Plus Evening Speed (NBN 50), and Premium Evening Speed (NBN 100) plans on Canstar Blue’s database with links to referral partners.